TylerLu/EDUGraphAPI-Ruby/Basics of SSO/README.md

     This adds an O365 login button on the right of login page.
 To see how this file works in the Demo app, refer to the file located [here](../app/controllers/account_controller.rb) in the Demo app.

-15. Open **config/routes.rb** file, add the  add the following code into it .
+15. Open **config/routes.rb** file, add the  add the following code into it.

     ```ruby
     #oauth2